Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/QA-Portfolio-Testing-Strategy.md

 *Last updated: 18 July 2026*

----

-## Project Type
+### Project Type

 **Independent QA Portfolio Project**

 ---

-## Purpose
+### Purpose

-This document describes the testing strategy used throughout this QA portfolio project.
+This document describes the testing strategy for my personal QA portfolio.

 The goal of this project is not to reproduce MyWhoosh's internal QA process, but to demonstrate a structured and professional approach to software testing by evaluating a real-world product.